joshlong-attic/HelloSpringJavaBasedJavaConfig/README.md

 ### HelloSpringJavaBasedJavaConfig

 This is a sample Spring Project to show how to use JavaConfig and not XML files.
+This example also will show how to use @PropertySource for reading properties and using the Environment Object to add properties to your objects.

 checkout the project from github.